lucasudar/IRCC-account-status-check/readme.md

 # IRCC account status check

 It helps for daily checking IRCC Canada account for new updates (Express Entry).
+Can send notification on Telegram.

 Works on selenium and can be run on local machine.